urbanscratcher/project-archon-cms/README.md

 November 2023 - February 2024 (3 months)

-ArchOn Admin is a fictional magazine website admin site built using React as a single-page application (SPA).
-This project was a full-stack endeavor undertaken to gain experience in React and UI component development while building a website from scratch.
+ArchOn Admin is a React-based single-page application (SPA) that serves as the administrative backend for a fictional ArchOn magazine website.
+It was developed as a full-stack project to gain experience in React and UI component creation, as well as to build an entire site from scratch.

 ## Features